100g unsalted butter.

 Milly's Sweet Tart Pastry (or 300g pre-rolled butter puff pastry.)

-Heat the oven to 220°C. You will need a 28cm Tart Tartin pan, ideally Mauviel as we've used here.
+Heat the oven to 220°C. You will need a 28cm frypan (or ideally Tart Tartin pan as we've used here).

 Cut the butter into thin slices and arrange on the base of the tin to cover completely.
 Carefully sprinkle over the sugar in an even layer.
 Peel, halve and core the apples and arrange in the tin, packing as tightly as you can.